-10), employment (Art 11), equality before the law (Art 15) as well as marriage and family (Art 16).
+13. Rampant discrimination in society against women in sexual and gender minorities continue to hamper their full development, as well as their enjoyment of rights, for example in education (Art.
+10), employment (Art.
+11), as well as equality before the law and marriage and family (Arts.
+15 and 16).
 In addition, the non-recognition of the identity of trans women causes numerous human rights violations.